Yuugami/colour-pages/README.md

-# colours
-# Assignment 1 - Colours by Windjy E. Jean
+# Assignment 1 Colours
+Windjy E. Jean
+040875990
+Cross-Platform Web Development

 # Purple is the main colour used for Monochromic and Complementary